TheTechsTech/node-7z-archive/README.md

 ### Raw inputs

-> Thanks to sketchpunk #9 for this one

 Sometimes you just want to use the lib as the original command line.
 For instance you want to apply to switches with different values (e.g.:
 `-i!*.jpg -i!*.png` to target only two types of extensions).